 - Young people seeming unfamiliar with your community or where they are?

-This could be a sign that they are being coerced and controlled to commit crime.
+This could be a sign that they are being coerced and controlled to commit a crime.
 Call 101 to report it or contact Crimestoppers anonymously.

 Drug dealers will often take over the homes of vulnerable people who may also be addicted to drugs, and use it as a base to deal drugs in the area.
 The vulnerable person may be being kept inside against their will.